 A: There can be more done but it is also hard because there is no way that even standing out in the Pit would be feasible because the people in charge of marketing those games also have a lot more to do than just market the games, so this would be a waste of time in the end.

 Perhaps changing the start time of our games would help a little.
-I think that would help us but it would also definitely hurt the guys as less people would want to come to a 9pm game.
+I think that would help us but it would also definitely hurt the guys as fewer people would want to come to a 9 PM game.
 It is a tough balance to get right.
-In softball and baseball we do the double headers for the same team so we get a 6pm and an 8pm game and there is always more people out for the 8 compared to the 6, so it really is just a balancing act.
+In softball and baseball, we do the doubleheaders for the same team so we get a 6 PM and an 8 PM game and there are always more people out for the 8 compared to the 6, so it really is just a balancing act.

 Q: What would you say is your greatest skill in basketball and in comparison, what is your greatest skill in sport management?